netdb2017/rapidnet_v1.0/README.md

 Issue with Building RapidNet on Ubuntu 16.04
 ----------------------------------------------

 There is an issue with building rapidnet on Ubuntu 16.04 (and higher).
 If one tries to build using ./waf An error occurs in the Scripting.py file.
-To resolve this issue either change line 190 in Tools/python.py from
+To resolve this issue, either change line 190 in Tools/python.py from

 ```
 "for incstr in Utils.cmd_output(\"%s %s --includes\"%(python,python_config)).strip().split():"